TommasoAzz/non-fungible-royalty-token-contracts/docs/ERC1190Tradable.md

 - `tokenId` must exist.
 - A rental price must have been set via {setRentalPrice}.
 - `rentExpirationDateInMillis` should correspond to a future date.
+- `rentExpirationDateInMillis` - `rentStartingDateInMillis` should be greater than 0.
 - the sent money should be enough to cover the renting expenses.

 ### `transferOwnershipLicense(uint256 tokenId, address to)` (external)